“Simple daily disciplines – little productive actions, repeated consistently over time – add up to the difference between failure and success.”

 If you are on a long journey, like quitting smoking or paying off massive debt (something that takes a long time and is hard), don’t make the mistake of waiting to celebrate until you’ve accomplished your goal.

 This is really hard for me.
-I started with $206k of student loan debt from law school, and I’m down to $122k.
+I started with $206k of student loan debt from law school, and I’m down to $119k.
 That’s a huge chunk gone, but I still find it hard to celebrate because I want it all gone.
-So, this habit is something I am working on.
+This habit is something I’m working on!

 By celebrating your smaller successes, you will attract more success and accomplish your goal even faster with more momentum.